 These courses are individualized and selfpaced.
 Repeat testing is used.
 Attendance is very important.
 Failure to meet required hours will affect a student's grade.
 Instructors and tutors are available to help students.
 All of the courses are open-entry and open-exit classes.
+All classes are in the Math Lab in the Austin Science Center Building, Room SC 115.

-STUDENTS WHO PRE-REGISTER FOR A COURSE IN THIS PROGRAM MUST CHECK IN WITH AN INSTRUCTOR OR
+STUDENTS WHO PRE-REGISTER FOR A COURSE IN THIS PROGRAM MUST CHECK IN WITH AN INSTRUCTOR OR INSTRUCTIONAL ASSISTANT DURING THE FIRST WEEK OF THE SEMESTER TO AVOID BEING DROPPED.